 Engage real brand fans and increase brand advocacy beyond your wildest dreams.

-The influencer strategy you take depends on your goals.
+The organic marketing strategy you take depends on your goals.
 Your campaign objectives should inform how you develop your strategy, who you decide to work with, for how long, and the KPIs you use to measure success.
-If you’re after mass-reach, you might go for a macro-influencer with a gigantic following.
+If you’re after mass reach, you might go for a macro-influencer with a gigantic following.
 Or maybe a few micro-influencers who have more niche and focused followers are a better fit for what you’re trying to achieve.
-(Want to know what’s up with macro v micro-influencers?
-Click here.)
+(Want to know what’s up with macro v micro-influencers?)
 Then again, maybe there’s an organic influencer you can leverage.

-An organic influencer is someone who already buys and uses your products.
+An organic influencer is someone who already buys, uses and talks about a product.
+They are not paid and have no contract with the brand they are posting about.
 They might have 3,000 followers, they might have 500 followers.
-The point here is less the size of their following, and more that they are authentic fans.
+The point here is less the size of their following and more that they are an authentic fan of a brand.
 Chances are they’re already @mentioning you in posts but you’re missing it because, notifications.

 All the UGC in the world can’t help you if it’s not the right fit or quality for the feed.
 When Dash Hudson's visual marketing platform pulls in UGC, it organizes all of it by highest reach so you get the best-performing content right away.
 Et voila!

 If you want to take it a step further, you should take a look at Vision, our visual AI.
 It predicts the performance of an image before it even goes live.
 Sounds cool, right?
 (And yes, the predictions are based on the potential performance on your feed with your audience, not the person who posted it.)
 It’s like you have your audience right there in the room with you while you’re agonizing over what to post from 15 similar images.